Private Wealth 2024

 Bermuda trusts can be used for asset-protection planning.
 Bermuda has firewall legislation in place that will protect assets in a Bermuda trust from being attacked based on the orders of a foreign court under foreign law.
 The relevant provisions are found in Sections 10 and 11 of the Trusts (Special Provisions) Act 1989 (as amended).
 A Bermuda court will only set aside or vary a trust validly created under Bermuda law in accordance with Bermuda law.
 In particular, the firewall legislation can protect assets held in a Bermuda trust against claims based on divorce, forced heirship and general claims made by or on behalf of creditors.

 Section 10 specifies the circumstances under which any foreign law will be excluded from application to a Bermuda trust.
-It provides that no foreign law which is excluded shall apply to the determination of any question concerning a Bermuda trust, including the capacity of a settlor to dispose of trust property, any right or interest in or to property disposed upon the trust, the validity of a disposition of, or a declaration of trust in respect of property to be held upon trust, or any obligation or liability of a settlor, trustee or beneficiary.
+It provides that no foreign law that is excluded shall apply to the determination of any question concerning a Bermuda trust, including the capacity of a settlor to dispose of trust property, any right or interest in or to property disposed upon the trust, the validity of a disposition of or a declaration of trust in respect of property to be held upon trust, or any obligation or liability of a settlor, trustee or beneficiary.
 These protective measures are further supplemented by Section 11, which prevents the enforcement or recognition of any order of a foreign court where such order is in conflict with Section 10.

 These rules strengthen the position of Bermuda trustees in resisting any such litigation.